neu-se/CS4530-Fall-2022/Assignments/project-deliverable.md

 * Implemented feature does not include any eslint-disable or ts-ignore flag

 ### 10% Testing
 The project must include evidence of testing.
 Ideally, all new features will be accompanied by fully automated tests, but in some circumstances (particularly when engaging with Phaser, the game library), this may not be feasible.
-If automated tests are not possible, include a discusison of your manual testing strategy, including a script that a future developer could use to manually test the feature.
+If automated tests are not possible, include a discussion of your manual testing strategy, including a script that a future developer could use to manually test the feature.

 #### Satisfactory:
 * Any new or modified backend features include tests that validate that the feature works as intended.
 These tests cover the changed code, and also contain well-written assertions that thoroughly check the expected behaviors.